codebenderSDK/spine_v1/README.md

 - `npm run build` build production environment
 - `npm run dev` build development environment

+## USAGE

 - `npm start` run development environment
 - visit `https://localhost:3000` in your browser to see the result
+- check if all features are functional
+- parallax image effect
+- connect wallet
+- gridjs table
+- set value in contract
+- read value from contract
+- upload file to ipfs
+- look for rotating cube in threejs canvas section
+- move objects in fabricjs canvas section

-## USAGE
+##